 Apple seeded minor version of newly released iOS 5 to fix unpopular battery drain issue.
 Other features of 5.0.1 are, Siri voice input compatible with Australian users, multi-touch gestures for iPad are back (I have seen few complaints about it in comments) and many security fixes.

-iOS 5.0.1 is not yet released to public.
+iOS 5.0.1 is not yet released to the public.

 Update #16: iOS 5.0.1 Released

-Apple just released iOS 5.0.1 for public which should fix the battery drain problem.
-Stay away if you’re looking for un-tethered jailbreak which is coming soon.
+Apple just released iOS 5.0.1 for the public which should fix the battery drain problem.
+Stay away if you’re looking for the un-tethered jailbreak which is coming soon.

 Update #17: iOS 5.1 Released

 Yesterday, Apple launched The New iPad 3 & along with the new update to the iOS 5.1!
-So, What are the new additions in this version of the iOS?
+So, What are the new additions to this version of the iOS?

 iOS 5.1 includes several improvements & bug fixes:

-- Major redesign for Camera app on iPad
+- A major redesign for Camera app on iPad

-- Siri is now available in for Japanese… Now our Japanese friends can have fun talking to Siri .
+- Siri is now available in Japanese… Now our Japanese friends can have fun talking to Siri :).
 Expect some issues in initial roll-out.

-- Ability for Dictation on The New iPad!
-It is not Siri… because this feature seems more productive
+- The ability for Dictation on The New iPad!
+It is not Siri… because this feature seems more productive 😛

 - Ability to delete photos from the Photo Stream

 - Camera shortcut will always be visible on Lock Screen for iPhones and iPod touch (4th gen)